We have written this handbook to give you information about us, Albyn Housing Society, and your rights and responsibilities as a tenant

-An assistant will often deal with your first call.
-If they cannot give you an immediate answer, they will put you in touch with someone who can.
-Our officers will work with you on the issues you need help with.
+A Housing Services assistant will often be your first point of contact.
+If they cannot give you an immediate answer, they may refer you onto your Housing Services Officer, and then your housing team will work with you on the issues you need help with.
 They will discuss options and agree an appropriate course of action.
 They will give you help and advice that takes account of your needs.
 If necessary, they may refer you to another organisation that has the particular expertise to help you.

 We believe that our customers are central to our business.
 Our customers are people who live in our homes or neighbourhoods or who have applied to live in them.

 Our main aims are to make sure that:

 - our everyday business is built around meeting our customers’ needs;

 - we provide the highest standards of service possible with the resources available to us;

 - everybody can have a say about what we do; and